Chukwuderah/Design-to-code/README.md

-Sharpening my skills on HTML and CSS by turning random designs to code.. from beginner to advanced without Javascript
+Sharpening my skills on HTML and CSS by turning random designs to code.. from beginner to advanced without Javascript.